4 minute read

 - How do I spot unusually high trading activity quickly and accurately?

-- Can I tie suspicious trading activity to real-world events happening right now?
+- Can I tie the suspicious trading activity to real-world events happening right now?

 - How do I get an up-to-date view of all the data pertinent to a transaction?